-We asked Batourey Abdoulaahi, farmer and agribusiness coach from Tapoki village in northern Nigeria where IFDC’s 2SCALE project, in partnership with Nestlé, implements the Sorghum and Millet in the Sahel (SMS) project, with the goal of improving the quality and yields of these crops and developing farming as a sustainable business.
+We asked Bature Abdullahi, farmer and agribusiness coach from Tapoki village, in north western Nigeria.
+It is here that IFDC, in partnership with Nestlé, implements the Sorghum and Millet in the Sahel (SMS) project, with the goal of improving the quality and yield of these crops and developing farming as a sustainable business.

 But what is sustainable business?
-According to Batourey, “Everybody needs to find his or her profit.
-A business that is profitable is by nature a sustainable business.”
+“Everybody needs to find his or her profit.
+A business that is profitable is by nature a sustainable business,” said Bature.

 In most African countries, farmers usually work individually.
 Why did you decide to come together through clusters?

-Before, we were operating individually, and we discovered that we lost a lot synergy because we need help from each other in term of experience, capital and even influence.
+Before, we were operating individually, and we discovered that we lost a lot of synergy because we need help from each other in terms of experience, capital and even influence.
 Coming together appeared to us to be the best way to face our common challenges.
-I now belong to a farmer cooperative group, and I’m now head of an umbrella composed of four clusters.
-The clusters include four other cooperative societies and bring together sorghum and millet famers, input dealers, retailers, and aggregators.
+I now belong to a farmer cooperative group, and I’m now head of an umbrella producer organization composed of four cooperatives.
+The cluster includes four other cooperative societies and brings together sorghum and millet famers, input dealers and retailers.
 For example, when we come together, we are able to access the government agencies and other partners to assist us in our farming activities.
-We also better negotiate with our buyers as a group than we do individually.
+We also negotiate better with our buyers as a group than we do individually.

-What would you say were the top challenges you faced before joining 2SCALE through the SMS project?
+What would you say were the top challenges you faced before joining the SMS project?

-What where the key actions undertaken under the SMS project to face these challenges?
+What where the key actions undertaken under the SMS project to address these challenges?
 What would you consider key achievements, and what are the areas where you could not improve the situation?

 The first achievement is the knowledge we gained on how to produce white sorghum.
-Our farming techniques, like broadcasting fertilizer instead of micro dosing, were outdated and ineffective.
+Our farming techniques, like broadcasting fertilizer instead of microdosing, were outdated and ineffective.
 The project introduced modern techniques that farmers now widely use.
 These innovations include spacing of seedlings and good application of fertilizer.
-In the past, because of our outdated farming techniques, we only harvested ten bags of hundred kg per hectare.
+In the past, because of our outdated farming techniques, we only harvested ten 100-kilogram bags per hectare.
 With the new skills we have, we can now harvest up to 25 to 30 bags per hectare.
 We also complained about local finance.
-The project was able to teach us how to deal with it through in internal saving combined with soft loans from a micro-finance institution.
+The project was able to teach us how to deal with it through internal savings combined with soft loans from a microfinance institution.

-As for as access to market is concerned, the project opened our mind that no matter the volume we produced for white sorghum, there is always a buyer – like Nestlé, which specializes in producing children’s products.
 Before Nestlé, there were other companies who were willing to buy white sorghum from us, but we had to transport the product to the market.
-And if the negotiations failed, we had to take the product back home.
+And if the negotiations failed, we had to take the products back home.
 This often resulted in loss of money and quality.
-Nestlé would come to buy it through a collector to whom we sell as a group, based on off-take contracts we sign even before we start producing.
-The difference is that on the open market, there is no guarantee to sell, and the prices are not steady.
-So to avoid taking their product back home, farmers sometime sell their harvest at very low price.
-With the new arrangement, no matter the volume we have, we can sell it at good price and at any time.
+Nestlé would come to buy it through an aggregator to whom we now sell to as a group, based on off-take contracts we sign even before we start producing.
+The difference is that on the open market, there is no guarantee to sell, and the prices are not stable.
+To avoid taking their products back home, farmers sometimes sell their harvest at very low prices.
+With the new arrangement, no matter the volume we have, we can sell it at a good price and at any time.
 However, this market is much more challenging because it requires a very good quality crop.

 We are trained to meet this quality standard.
-We are trained on tracking, post-harvest management, cleaning, and storage to assure good quality.
-In the past we used to store produce in warehouses that are not suitable for storage, and we used to apply chemicals to protect the crops.
+We are trained on post-harvest management, cleaning, and storage to ensure good quality.
+In the past, we stored produce in warehouses that are not suitable for storage, and we used to apply chemicals to protect the crops.
+This has changed.

 How did you solve the finance issue, if you could solve it?

-Our cooperative is composed of 115 farmers.
-Since we started the SMS project, we were able to raise a loan for 60 farmers to purchase input.
-The volume of 3 million Naira was achieved, ant this was the very first time we dealt with a bank successfully, as the money was successfully repaid because of the leadership within the cluster.
+Our four cooperatives are composed of 115 farmers.
+Since we started the SMS project, we have been able to raise a loan for 60 farmers to purchase inputs.
+The volume of 3 million Naira was achieved, ant this was the very first time we dealt with a bank successfully, as the money was fully repaid because of the leadership within the cooperative and linkages in the cluster.
 We know what everybody does from the sowing to the harvest, and we follow up at each stage to make sure everybody repays their loans.

-What would you say is the specific added value of the SMS project?
+What would you say is the specific added value of the Nestlé market and the SMS project?

-What is the guarantee that this achievements will be sustained, after the project?
+What is the guarantee that these achievements will be sustained after the project?

-The guarantee is that we are making very high profits by producing white sorghum.
-Everything you are doing, you need to have benefits, and the profits we are getting are our guarantee that business will still run.
-I use the term business because farming is a business like any other business.
-This is how we look at it, and this the guarantee it will last long.
+The guarantee is that we are making better profits by producing white sorghum for Nestlé.
+Everything you are doing needs to yield benefits, and the profits we are getting are a guarantee that business will still go on.
+I use the term “business” because farming is a business like any other business.
+This is how we now look at it, and this is the guarantee that it will last long.